helico-kalki/Vithoba/README.md

 ▶ **To start, just open the gui.py file.**

-The font used is `Inter`, you'll have to install it on your own: https://fonts.google.com/specimen/Inter Of course, `Python` itself is required: https://www.python.org/downloads/
+The font used is `Inter`, you'll have to install it on your own: https://fonts.google.com/specimen/Inter (it's not required, but recommended)
+Of course, `Python` itself is required: https://www.python.org/downloads/

 ## 🖼 GUI